oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

   git mv old_file_path new_file_path
   ```
   By using this command git will detect the file as a renamed file.
+* **Important** PRs marked with “critical” label need to be tested in the backup server before being merged.
+For this, one of the release coordinators (with access to deploy) should checkout a new branch from develop, merge the branch from the PR into the new branch, and initiate deployment to the backup server from this branch.
+The PR author should give specific testing instructions for the changes (like which job to run, what the expected output is, etc) and the coordinator should verify the same.
+Once successfully tested, the PR should be merged into develop.
+This is to prevent cases like exploration migrations which can result in data corruption (as it will auto-migrate) if the migration isn’t safe.
+The "critical" label needs to be applied on PRs that change data validation checks, and other possibly critical changes which could affect production data.

 ## Communication channels